 Next, they read personal statements.
 They all shared similar sentiments of frustration with the administration and United States, but also had their own personal contributions to the narrative to make.
 Their statements were moving for many people, a collective sense of their visceral pain visible as they spoke in personal terms.

 “ When I think of Columbus, I think of a statue.
-I think of a memorialized figure, a man whose ignorance brought him to the americas and whose cruelty allowed for violence towards indigenous folk starting with the Arawak and Taino in the Caribbean.
-Columbus is taught to America as the “discoverer” of the Americas.
+I think of a memorialized figure, a man whose ignorance brought him to the Americas and whose cruelty allowed for violence towards indigenous folk starting with the Arawak and Taino in the Caribbean," one student said.
+"Columbus is taught to America as the “discoverer” of the Americas.
 But my people were already here and we didn’t need anyone to affirm our existence.”

-“While I may disagree with a flag burning for personal reasons I believe that both a historical perspective and present day analysis lend massive validation to the group and in that regard I stand with them, the future for indigenous peoples won’t change unless something does, and unlike most, they care enough to see it done” another native student said.
+“While I may disagree with a flag burning for personal reasons I believe that both a historical perspective and present day analysis lend massive validation to the group and in that regard I stand with them, the future for indigenous peoples won’t change unless something does, and unlike most, they care enough to see it done” the student said.

-“If you watched this and it made you uncomfortable, we hope you give thought to and extend understanding of why a group of people would be so unhappy that they would feel this is the form of protest necessary,” an indigenous student said in closing of the demonstration.
+“If you watched [the flag burning] and it made you uncomfortable, we hope you give thought to and extend understanding of why a group of people would be so unhappy that they would feel this is the form of protest necessary,” an indigenous student said in closing of the demonstration.
 “Thank you for coming here today, but we also need support tomorrow.
 In classes when people talk about the United States, show solidarity and think about the history of these lands and the indigenous people who always should have a stake in whatever piece of history being discussed.
 Your allyship can’t simply be social capital like Standing Rock.”